 “If it continues like this, there will never be bees again”: Jean-Marie has lost 6 hives and is convinced to have found the culprit

 Jean-Marie is a beekeeper in the province of Hainaut.
 Via the orange button Alert us, he is sorry: “Like many beekeepers in Wallonia, I lost bee colonies last autumn.
 Some beekeeper friends lost 50% of their livestock and others all of their hives”, he testifies.
-Jean-Marie has thus lost 6 hives in a few months and is about to lose a seventh.
+Jean-Marie has thus lost 6 hives in a few months and is regarding to lose a seventh.
 “If it continues like this, there will never be any more bees.
 I fear the disappearance of all my hives.
 In 2023, I expect to lose a whole series of colonies despite my precautions”, says the beekeeper.

 According to him, the culprit is none other than the Asian hornet.
 He discovered 4 nests nearby.
 “If the hornet continues to destroy hives, in a very short time, there will be no more bees.
 I know a lot of beekeepers who have thrown in the towel.
 It’s a drama, a disaster”, he laments.
 The beekeeper believes that these disappearances should alert the authorities.
 “What are our regional and federal agricultural and environmental policymakers doing?
 Our bees, our other insects, our birds and future human generations are also in danger,” he testifies.